Alaska Thunderfuck: Personal life

 Alaska was in a relationship with fellow drag queen Sharon Needles for four years before separating in November 2013.
 She has stated that the pair had a physical fight after a night of doing cocaine.
 Alaska has said that they are now "really good friends."
-Needles appeared in Alaska's music video for "Hieee" in 2015, two years after their breakup.
+Sharon Needles appeared in Alaska's music video for "Hieee" in 2015, two years after their breakup.

 In June 2022, Honard's father was killed in a motorcycle crash.
 Honard wrote on social media that his father was "kind and loving and hilarious and had a beautiful heart, and had so much love for his family, his wife, my sister and me, and his grandchildren".
 He also wrote that he was "feeling a lot of pain and grief right now.
 I'm also feeling compassion for anyone who has ever lost someone they love".

 In August 2025, Alaska announced that her longtime partner Matthew Herrmann proposed to her in her hometown of Erie, Pennsylvania after her grandmother's 90th birthday celebration.